fleabitdev/glsp/website/input/reference/src/naming-conventions.md

 boolean variables and for functions/methods which return booleans.
 For conversions, consider using `src->dst` for a function or `->dst` for a method.

+The `+` suffix should be used for functions/methods which yield.
+In the unlikely event that a yielding method performs an assignment or a destructive mutation, the `=` or `!` suffix should be omitted.

 `lower-kebab-case` is used for local variables, `let-fn` functions, `let-macro` macros, built-in functions, built-in macros, class fields, class clauses, and keyword symbols like `'ok`.
 If you're defining a function or macro which is intended to be very global, such as a new control-flow macro